Diffusion Cloud Chamber

 Safety

-Uses 95% ethanol, keep ignition sources away, keep slide projector 18 away minimum.
-Use caution in handling dry ice.
-Do not use ethanol twice for this demo but save the leftover for use in the elementary labs.
+Uses 95% ethanol -- keep ignition sources away, keep slide projector at least 18 inches away.
+Use caution when handling dry ice.
+Do not reuse ethanol for this demo but save the leftover for use in the elementary labs.
 Any disposal must be as hazardous waste.